 It was Deans who, three months after their wedding, discovered Judy lying dead in the bathroom of their home in Chelsea.

 SummaryThere is no doubt that Judy was an immensely talented performer and a much loved show business personality who, at the time of her death was rapidly achieving the status of a legend.
 But all her life she was chased by her own personal demons.
 After MGM cynically used and abused her, causing her to become addicted to wake-up pills and sleeping pills when she was still a young girl, she was never able to stop the roundabout.
-Her personal life became a series of divorces, failed relationships, and alcohol and barbituate dependancy.
+Her personal life became a series of divorces, failed relationships, and alcohol and barbituate dependency.
 It is a tribute to her massive talent that she is remembered today as 'The Greatest Entertainer'.

 Judy Garland Academy AwardsNo Wins: